akramkazmi71/DeliveryCost/README.md

     `docker build . -t delivery-cost`

-    > This will create image
+    > This will create a docker image

 4. Run container